SouthernLINC Wireless Customer Proprietary Network Information Guide

 - to law enforcement or other government officials in connection with an investigation or prosecution of possible unlawful activity, or as otherwise required by law.

-We may also engage unaffiliated third parties to assist in billing and collections, administration, surveys, marketing, service delivery and customization, maintenance and operations, and fraud prevention.
+We may also engage unaffiliated third parties to assist in billing and collections, administration, surveys, marketing, service delivery and customization, maintenance and operations, network security and fraud prevention.
 Before sharing CPNI with unaffiliated third parties in any other way, other than as immediately described above, we will first notify you of your rights under the law, describe how we intend to use the CPNI, and give you an opportunity to opt-out of (or opt in to when required by law) such usage.

 We will not use CPNI to market telecommunications services to you that are outside of the category of service to which you currently subscribe without your prior consent, and we do not share CPNI with affiliates or third parties for their use in marketing their services to you.
 If we seek to market telecommunications services outside of the category of services to which you already subscribe, then we will notify you at that time of your right to choose not to be a part of any such marketing campaign and give you an opportunity to opt out of (or opt in to when required by law) such campaign.